Kosher animals: Modern practical considerations

 As a general principle, scavenging birds such as vultures and birds of prey such as hawks and eagles (which opportunistically eat carrion) are unclean.

 The turkey does not have a tradition, but because so many Orthodox Jews have come to eat it and it possesses the simanim (signs) required to render it a kosher bird, an exception is made, but with all other birds a masorah is required.

 Songbirds, which are consumed as delicacies in many societies, may be kosher in theory, but are not eaten in kosher homes as there is no tradition of them being eaten as such.
 Pigeons and doves are known to be kosher based on their permissible status as sacrificial offerings in the Temple of Jerusalem.

 The Orthodox Union of America considers neither the peafowl nor the guineafowl to be kosher birds since it has not obtained testimony from experts about the permissibility of either of these birds.
 In the case of the swans, there is no clear tradition of eating them.

 Rabbi Chaim Loike is currently the Orthodox Union's specialist on kosher bird species.

 Predator birds

 Unlike with land creatures and fish, the Torah does not give signs for determining kosher birds, and instead gives a list of non-kosher birds.

 The Talmud also offers signs for determining whether a bird is kosher or not.

-If a bird kills other animals to get its food, eats meat, or is a dangerous bird, then is not kosher, a predatory bird is unfit to eat, raptors like the eagles, hawks, owls and other hunting birds are not kosher, vultures and other carrion-eating birds are not kosher either.
+If a bird kills other animals to get its food, eats meat, or is a dangerous bird, then it is not kosher, a predatory bird is unfit to eat, raptors like the eagles, hawks, owls and other hunting birds are not kosher, vultures and other carrion-eating birds are not kosher either.

 Crows and members of the crow family such as jackdaws, magpies and ravens are not kosher.
 Storks, kingfishers, penguins and other fish-eating birds are not kosher.